SureMileage provides companies with an easy-to-use mileage tracking software that streamlines every step of the reimbursement process.

 In order to properly reimburse a contractor under the rules of an accountable plan, they must provide you with the right documentation.
 The right documentation will help you separate reimbursement payments from their regular compensation.
 Documentation can come in the form of mileage logs, receipts, invoices or other documents that detail who incurred the response, when and where they were and what the purpose was for it (i.e., was it work-related).

 Accurate documentation can only be as helpful as the process you have in place to report travel expenses.
-Your independent contractor travel reimbursement policy should be the foundation for developing a rigorous process that builds in safeguards, encourages accountability and monitors for potential abuse.
+Your independent contractor travel reimbursement policy should be the foundation for developing a rigorous process that encourages accountability, monitors for potential abuse and incorporates strong security protections (although employees should be encouraged to follow best practices regarding business password security and protected health information).

 The submission and approval process may also be different for your contractors compared to typical employees.
 Employees usually have a departmental supervisor or manager they directly report to, for instance—and so do contractors—but where contractors fit into the structure of your company varies.
 Your independent contractor travel reimbursement policy should clearly lay out the approval process as it applies to them.
 Expense reports should go through at least one person before Accounting reviews and approves it.

-The singular aim of CompanyMileage is to provide employers a secure and accurate system for managing mileage reimbursement, whether you’re working with full-time employees or independent contractors.
+The singular aim of CompanyMileage is to provide employers a accurate and secure system for managing mileage reimbursement, whether you’re working with full-time employees or independent contractors.

 SureMileage by CompanyMileage is an easy-to-use platform into which independent contractors can quickly enter their driving routes.
 Unlike other GPS-based mileage tracking systems, it doesn’t track their every movement.
 It simply provides the quickest route between two points, saving time by automating mileage tracking procedures and increasing accuracy compared to traditional odometer readings.
 You won’t need to worry about travel unrelated to your company winding up in mileage readings, and the likelihood of errors is reduced, as well.
 CompanyMileage’s novel approach allows employers to save almost 30% on mileage reimbursements.